Trump and Kim Just Met Again. Here's What the North Korean Leader Hopes to Get

 A declaration of peace would undermine the argument that U.S. troops are still needed in the South, and he is likely to ask for a reduction of the 28,500 currently based there.
 Trump may try to meet Kim’s demand, after he became the first president since Jimmy Carter to suggest withdrawal last May.

-The U.S. is technically still at war with North since the 1950-53 Korean War ended with an armistice rather than peace accord.
+The U.S. is technically still at war with the North since the 1950-53 Korean War ended with an armistice rather than a peace accord.
 A declaration of peace wouldn’t end the war, but it would pave the way for a formal treaty and ultimately dissolve the U.S.-led U.N.
 Command created to keep the peace.
-Another 50,000 are based in Japan.
+The U.S. also has some 50,000 troops based in Japan.

-“If Trump is smart, he will tie [troop withdrawal] to specific benchmarks, which will require North Korea to meet certain steps, including providing an inventory of their nuclear arms, research, and missiles,” says Brett Bruen, a former White House director of global engagement under the administration of President Barack Obama.
+“If Trump is smart, he will tie [troop withdrawal] to specific benchmarks, which will require North Korea to meet certain steps, including providing an inventory of their nuclear arms, research, and missiles,” says Brett Bruen, a former White House director of global engagement under Barack Obama.
 The problem with that, he says, is that it is “likely to strike fear amongst our allies and reinforce the notion that the U.S. is abandoning its long-held role and guarantor of peace across the Pacific.”

 Holding Onto His Weapons